 Derry is a very small borough located in the state of Pennsylvania.
-With a population of 2,586 people and two associated neighborhoods, Derry is the 549th largest community in Pennsylvania.
-Much of the housing stock in Derry was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,583 people and two associated neighborhoods, Derry is the 549th largest community in Pennsylvania.
+Derry has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Derry is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.